ssfar/42-Fillit/README.md

 ## How to use

-#### Pre required : Make and GCC
+#### Pre required: Make and GCC

-First open a terminal, go to the project folder and build the project by typping :
+First open a terminal, go to the project folder and build the project by typping:
 ```
 make
 ```

 ### Input

-Execute the program with a valid tetromino file as first argument :
+Execute the program with a valid tetromino file as first argument:
 ```
 ./fillit valid_file
 ```